zajichek/zajichek/_codex_suggestions/01_site_strategy_and_information_architecture.md

 6. Add the topic pages to the navbar only after the first 2 or 3 are ready.

 ### Risk / possible site issues
-Quarto category filtering inside listing pages can be sensitive to relative paths and exact category spelling.
-The site currently uses both `Web Applications` and `Web applications`, which may split results unexpectedly.
+Explicit listing paths require manual upkeep when new posts are published.
+If you later switch to a broader listing, category filtering can be sensitive to exact category spelling; the site currently uses both `Web Applications` and `Web applications`, which may split results unexpectedly.

 ### How to verify
 Run `quarto preview` and inspect each hub.
 Confirm that listings render, links work, and the page title/description appear in the rendered HTML metadata.